Homicide investigation underway in Kingsport

 Additional officers were already at the hospital when the two victims arrived.
 One victim (identity not released) remains hospitalized in critical condition.
 The other victim, Josephine N. Helmandollar, succumbed to her wounds and died.

-The circumstances surrounding this incident remain the focus of an active investigation by the K.P.D.
-Criminal Investigations Division.
-The suspect in this incident is currently unknown.
+The circumstances surrounding this incident remain the focus of an active investigation by the KPD’s Criminal Investigations Division.
+The suspect was unknown.